 Dr Simone Schleper (M.S.)

 Research topics: Science and politics of nature conservation (esp.
-20th and 21st century); environmental discourse and policymaking; (history of) environmental organizations and NGOs; history of ecology; environmental management and monitoring; human-wildlife conflicts in the Anthropocene.
+20th and 21st century); environmental discourse and policymaking; (history of) environmental organizations and NGOs; history of ecology; environmental management, monitoring, and expertise; human-wildlife conflicts in the Anthropocene.

 Environmental History; Science and Technology Studies; Research Evaluation and Impact